 Typical entry requirements

-- First or upper second-class honours degree in a health or social care subject are required to enrol on this MSc health management and social care course.
+- A first degree (2:2 Hons or above) or an equivalent standard in other qualifications approved by the University in a relevant subject from an approved institution of higher education.
 If you do not meet these criteria, evidence of suitable experience/qualifications may be considered (eg a relevant professional qualification at a suitable level, plus several years' post-qualifying experience, at least some at a senior level)